nxquang-al/polygon-auto-annotate-tool/README.md

 - **TODO**: Allows output to standard formats such as: COCO and Pascal VOC.

 ## Demo
-👉 Check out this website: [polygon-auto-annotate-tool.fly.dev](https://polygon-auto-annotate-tool.fly.dev/)
+👉 Check out this website: [polygon-auto-annotate-tool.fly.dev](https://polygon-auto-annotate-tool.fly.dev/).
+You can test with these images: [test-images](https://drive.google.com/drive/folders/1po0LUBBqHOxvt91WXIWwANrdq9zhQzNt?usp=sharing)
 - Because of the hardware resources constraint, it may take time to run the website (~5-7 seconds for an inference), and it can run out of memory if you test on large images.
 We recommend to install and run the app locally for a better experience.

 👉 YouTube video for how to install and demo: [demo-video](https://www.youtube.com/watch?v=yfaS8WqXEEY)